 Efficiency progress of inverted perovskite solar cells

-Inverted perovskite solar cells (IPSCs) have attracted great attention in recent years due to reliable operational stability, negligible hysteresis and low-temperature fabrication process.
-To accelerate its commercialization, the focus of researches on IPSCs is to enhance power conversion efficiency over the past years.
+Inverted perovskite solar cells (IPSCs) have attracted great attention in recent years due to their reliable operational stability, negligible hysteresis and low-temperature fabrication process.
+To accelerate their commercialization, the focus of research on IPSCs has been to enhance the power conversion efficiency over the past few years.
 Herein, an overview of efficiency progress in IPSCs is given including the structure design, the fabrication of perovskite films and the modification of charge transport materials.
 Specifically, the effects of interface passivation on the performance of those devices have been emphasized.
-Finally, the perspectives on the further development and commercialization of IPSCs are proposed, such as developing new electron transport materials and rear electrode materials, and employing field effect passivation materials and inorganic hole transport materials.
+Finally, perspectives on the further development and commercialization of IPSCs are proposed, such as developing new electron transport materials and rear electrode materials, and employing field effect passivation materials and inorganic hole transport materials.